 When making principal decisions, the Directors have regard to the interests of relevant stakeholders.
 During the COVID-19 pandemic, supporting and safeguarding our employees and continuing to provide services to clients were a priority.
 We moved to a remote working model and provided extensive support and practical help to employees as they adopted to new working arrangements.
-The Company worked with managers to ensure that they were equipped to manage virtual teams and helped individual employees cope with new circumstances.
-The Company also progressed with the restructuring of its Middle East operations during the period.
-When considering options, the best interests of employees, clients and other key stakeholders were taken into account.
+As COVID-related restrictions were lifted towards the end of the financial period, the Company continued to prioritise employee and client health and safety through the implementation of a return to office plan aligned with Government guidance.
+A hybrid-working model has since been adopted and will continue to evolve to ensure employees are able to work effectively and clients are able to receive high-quality service.